davideceolin/FAReviews/README.md

 ```

 ## Run method 2:
 The three scripts described above can be ran sequentially using the FAReviews.py.
 This allows the user to provide the input data and several input parameters.
+In order for the argument reasoning part to be able to start from FAReviews.py, you have to make sure to have the prolog server running. <br />
-The following arguments can be provided (only `-f` is a required argument, the others are optional):
+The following arguments can be provided to FAReviews.py (only `-f` is a required argument, the others are optional):

 - `-f`: Provide the location of the input data file (csv expected).
 Required argument.
 - `-nc`: Number of cores to use for the various processes that are ran in parallel.
 Default = 8.